vi-rwth/FESTA/README.md

 </pre>
 ### Created files

-The minimum frames will be printed in (for each distinctive minimum) separate trajectory-files inside the MD-output directory in a "minima" directory.
-The format will be chosen based on the trajectory-file format.
-If not declared otherwise, the minima directory will contain a FES-visualization PNG-file with a white outline showing the minima-areas.<br>
-Average CV1 and CV2 for each minimum will be printed in a separate "min_overview.txt"-file inside the "minima" directory.<br>
+- directory "minima" with:
+   + trajectory files (input format or XYZ) for distinctive minima
+   + overview file with average CVs for each minimum
+   + FES PNG-file with white outline highlighting minima areas (_if not declared otherwise_)

+### Further information

-Periodicity will be detected and considered automatically, if not declared otherwise.<br>
+- Periodicity will be detected and considered automatically. (_if not declared otherwise_)
+- PDB-files created with `CP2K` will be handled by separate reader:
-ONLY (CP2K) PDB: Structure will be fixed in the minimum trajectory-file relative to the first atom, avoiding jumps between frames.<br>
+    + Structures will be fixed relative to the first atom, avoiding jumps between frames.
-ONLY (CP2K) PDB: Only x,y,z, atom-type and atom-number columns will be copied from the trajectory PDB-file to the minimum PDB-file.
-Other columns will be filled with zeros.<br>
+    + Only x,y,z, atom-type and atom-number columns will be transferred.
+Other columns will be filled with zeros.

-### Usage advice
+## Usage advice

 It is advised to use FES-histograms with sufficient bins, since the tolerance of the minimum frame identification and mapping of minima depend on the bin quantity.<br>
 The scripts were tested on Windows and Linux.
 The output may lack certain visuals if used on Windows.